lsst/rtn-106/index.rst

 Similar case as supernovae, but for Galactic fields.

+For example, M-dwarf flares are pretty common.
+They have a much shorter duration (minutes to hours) which would be good for demonstrating the utility of the automatic responses of the alerts ecosystem.

-For example, M-dwarf flares are pretty common, and this might work ok for press, but the scientific community might not be impressed.
+Though this target might work ok for press, since they are quite common it's unclear how well this target would work to impress the scientific community.

 Tidal Disruption Event (TDE)